alfredohernandezinostroza/MetaSpread/README.md

 # Requirements

-Python 3.10.
+Python 3.10 to 3.12.
 Support for future releases of python is not guaranteed.

 Packages:
 - matplotlib 3.8.0